manish-sg/stackgo-docs/docs/GettingStarted-Hubspot.md

 You never have to store credentials, change your database or understand how even the underlying auth system behaves!

-**Pre-requisites:** We assume that you have gone through the `[Getting Started](https://www.notion.so/Getting-Started-Guide-9188382ae1944f6ca7e293d7ad59ae38)` tutorials and have a StackGo account and the access credentials for API access
+**Pre-requisites:** We assume that you have gone through the `[StackGo Philosophy](Docs Home.md)` tutorials and have a StackGo account and the access credentials for API access

 ## 1. Sign up for a developer account - [https://developers.hubspot.com](https://developers.hubspot.com/get-started)